-Students have the MPhil Director as their initial supervisor.
+Students have an assigned member of staff as their initial supervisor.
 Once the dissertation topic has been decided in Lent Term, a subject-specific supervisor will be allocated.
 For equity, there are norms for the amount of supervision each student can expect to receive.
 It is expected that a student will be capable of largely independent work.